As desperation in Gaza grows, Israel says it won't allow aid to flow until Hamas releases hostages

 Hospitals, overwhelmed by a constant stream of wounded and running out of supplies, have only a few days worth of fuel before their power cuts off, aid officials say.

 “Without electricity, hospitals risk turning into morgues,” said Fabrizio Carboni, regional director of the International Committee of the Red Cross.
-Newborn incubators, kidney dialysis machines, X-rays, and more, are all dependent on power, he said.
+Newborn incubators, kidney dialysis machines, X-ray equipment and more, are all dependent on power, he said.

-Ambulance crews carrying bodies from the rubble of demolished buildings to the morgue at Gaza’s biggest hospital, Shifa, found no space left.
-Dozens of bodies in body bags were lined up in the hospital parking lot.
+Ambulance crews carrying bodies to the morgue at Gaza’s biggest hospital, Shifa, found no space left.
+Dozens of full body bags were lined up in the hospital parking lot.
 Fourteen health facilities have been damaged in strikes, health officials said Thursday.

-“The situation is very critical,” said Shifa hospital director Mohammad Abu Selmia.
-“We’ve never seen days in Gaza like what we see now.”

-With Israel sealing off the territory, the only way in or out is through the crossing with Egypt at Rafah.
-Egypt’s Foreign Ministry said it has not officially closed Rafah but airstrikes have prevented it from operating.
-Egypt has been trying to convince Israel and the United States to allow the delivery of aid and fuel through Rafah.
+With Israel sealing off the territory, the only way in or out is through the crossing with Egypt at Rafah, but Egypt's Foreign Ministry said Thursday that airstrikes on Rafah have prevented it from operating.
+Egypt has been trying to convince Israel and the United States to allow aid and fuel through the crossing.

+Israel is employing a new tactic of leveling whole neighborhoods, rather than just individual buildings.
+Hecht, the military spokesman, said targeting decisions were based on intelligence on locations being used by Hamas and that civilians were warned.

+“Right now, we are focused on taking out their senior leadership,” Hecht said.
+The military said strikes have hit Hamas’ elite Nukhba forces, including command centers used by the fighters in Saturday’s attack, and the home of a senior Hamas naval operative used to store weapons.

 Israeli Prime Minister Benjamin Netanyahu vowed to "crush" Hamas after the militants stormed into the country's south on Saturday and massacred hundreds of people, including killings of children in their homes and young people at a music festival.
 Netanyahu said Hamas' atrocities included beheading soldiers and raping women, descriptions that could not immediately be independently confirmed.